dhutapratama/docs/authorization.md

 <a name="registering-policies"></a>
 ### Registering Policies

 Once the policy class has been created, it needs to be registered.
-Registering policies is how we can inform Laravel which policy to use when authorizing actions against a given model type.
+Registering policies is how we can inform Lets which policy to use when authorizing actions against a given model type.

-The `App\Providers\AuthServiceProvider` included with fresh Laravel applications contains a `policies` property which maps your Eloquent models to their corresponding policies.
-Registering a policy will instruct Laravel which policy to utilize when authorizing actions against a given Eloquent model:
+The `App\Providers\AuthServiceProvider` included with fresh Lets applications contains a `policies` property which maps your Eloquent models to their corresponding policies.
+Registering a policy will instruct Lets which policy to utilize when authorizing actions against a given Eloquent model:

     <?php